 Original Cooperative Research That Bridges the Gap Between Theory and Practice

 The International Cooperative Research Group (ICRG) collaborates, partners, and co-creates with local researchers and cooperative development stakeholders.
-We carry out rigorous field-based research that bridges the gap between theory and practice.
+We carry out rigorous, locally-led research that bridges the gap between theory and practice.
 In the ICRG’s research, learning, and application model, research activity builds trust, ownership, and uptake of outcomes through engagement with key local stakeholders.
 This collaborative approach amplifies our research outcomes, deepens local uptake of concepts, and thus changes lives.

 Cooperative research that focuses on what everyone wants to know.